Diseases and conditionsHealthy sleep

 1. Sleep Disorders

-can significantly reduce sleep efficiency.
+Conditions that can reduce sleep efficiency.
 Obstructive sleep apnea, in particular, is underdiagnosed and commonly associated with loud snoring and daytime sleepiness.
+Some common disorders:

 2. Stress and Mental Load

 Chronic stress activates the body’s stress response, even during sleep.
-Many patients describe waking up already feeling mentally exhausted, especially during periods of prolonged emotional or work-related stress.
+Stress hormones are released!
+Many patients describe the nights: “waking up already feeling mentally exhausted”.
+This is more encountered especially during periods of prolonged emotional or work-related stress.

 3. Nutritional Factors

-Deficiencies in iron, vitamin B12, or vitamin D may contribute to fatigue.
-While supplements are sometimes helpful, they should only be used after proper evaluation.
+Deficiencies in iron, vitamin B12, or vitamin D may contribute to fatigue and tiredness.
+Supplements are helpful, but they should only be used after proper evaluation by a doctor.
+You can visit our Facebook page for assistance!

 4. Blood Sugar Fluctuations

-In individuals with insulin resistance or diabetes, unstable blood glucose levels may affect energy levels, particularly in the morning.
+In individuals with insulin resistance or diabetes, unstable blood glucose levels may affect energy levels, particularly in the morning. whether it is hypo (low) or hyper(increased) glycemia can impact sleep.
 This is something I routinely assess when fatigue is persistent and unexplained.

 5. Physical Inactivity